markjwbecker/SteadyStateBVAR/README.md

 Now we need to specify the prior variances for the steady state coefficients.
-Let us put a strong prior on inflation, since the Swedish central bank has a 2% CPIF inflation target.
+Let us put a strong prior on inflation, since the Swedish central bank has a 2% inflation target.
 For the other variables, we can just put unit variances.
 We assume prior independence of the steady states.
 Note that the variances are for the elements in vec(Lambda_pr_means).